-To conclude note that resolution can be configured acting on bit24 and bit25 of the ADC_CR1 and when those bit are set to 0 ADC resolution is set to 12-bit.
-There are many other configuration we can achieve acting on control registers.
-User interested to this should take a look to the microcontroller Reference Manual to understand how to handle those register.
+To conclude, note that resolution can be configured acting on bit24 and bit25 of the ADC_CR1 and when those bit are set to 0 ADC resolution is set to 12-bit.
+There are many other configurations we can achieve acting on control registers.
+A user interested in this should take a look at the microcontroller Reference Manual to understand how to handle those register.

-A commonly used “advanced” configuration is the external ADC trigger which allows to trigger each conversion group with an extremely precise timing using a general purpose timer.
-Such kind of configuration is widely used in audio application where certain formats like PCM require that audio signal is sampled with a specific cadency (44.1kHz, 48kHz, 96 kHz, …).
+A commonly used “advanced” configuration is the external ADC trigger which allows triggering each conversion group with an extremely precise timing using a general purpose timer.
+Such kind of configuration is widely used in the audio applications where certain formats like PCM require that audio signal is sampled with a specific cadence (44.1kHz, 48kHz, 96 kHz, …).
 ChibiOS already provides a demo ADC+GPT under testhal.
 Moreover on the download page of this website you can also find a porting of this demo for the STM32 Nucleo-64 F401RE.

 Further readings and Hands-on

-Under testhal you can find also the ADC-GPT demo which shows how to trigger ADC in hardware using a timer.
-Remember that those demos are written for specific board: as example many STM32F4xx demos have been written for STM32F4 Discovery.
-Anyway, in case you are using a STM32 Nucleo-64 F401RE, I have ported the ADC-GPT and you can find it in the Download page of this website.
+Under testhal, you can find also the ADC-GPT demo which shows how to trigger ADC in hardware using a timer.
+Remember that those demos are written for a specific board: for example, many STM32F4xx demos have been written for STM32F4 Discovery.
+Anyway, in case you are using an STM32 Nucleo-64 F401RE, I have ported the ADC-GPT and you can find it in the Download page of this website.
 Anyway for quick reference

-You should also take a look to the demo for Joystick which uses ADC to sample voltage across two potentiometer representing the two axis as well the slider potentiometer
+You should also take a look to the demo for Joystick which uses ADC to sample the voltage across two potentiometers representing the two axes as well the slider potentiometer

 Previous and next